“Consumer Lab vs. Lead Safe Mama, LLC – Who should I believe?”

 • We always share the full original lab report for each product we have sent to a lab for independent, third-party testing.

-• We ask you to learn about the issue (as it relates to each specific product), and our articles provide links to relevant scientific studies whenever possible.
+• We invite you to learn about the issue (as it relates to each specific product), and our articles provide links to relevant scientific studies whenever possible.

-• We ask that you use this information to make a science-based informed decision.
+• We recommend that you use this information to make a science-based informed decision.

 • We ask that you also consider taking into account that there is no safe level of Lead exposure, — or Mercury exposure or Cadmium exposure — when you make decisions for your families.

-• We ask that you also consider the fact that the impact of heavy metals on a body over a lifetime is cumulative — when you make that decision.
-90% of the Lead you have ever been exposed to is still in your body (this is discussed in our documentary film, link above).
+• We remind you to consider the fact that the impact of heavy metals on a body over a lifetime is cumulative — when you make any decisions.
+90% of the Lead you have ever been exposed to is still in your body (this is discussed in our documentary film, link here).

-• We ask that you also evaluate the options you are considering as a whole — not in isolatoin (taking into account the other products you use and consume so you are making decisions from the most health protective position).
+• We also suggest that you evaluate the options you are considering as a whole — not in isolation (taking into account the other products you use and consume on a regular basis — so you are making decisions from the most health protective position).

 • If you want to avoid cancer, you may want to avoid products that have been confirmed to test positive for any amount of known carcinogens (like Lead, Arsenic and Cadmium).

-• If you want to avoid memory decline and cognitive impairments, it may be a good idea to avoid products that test positive for any amount of known neurotoxins (like Lead and Mercury).
+• If you want to avoid memory decline and cognitive impairments, it may be a good idea to avoid products that test positive for any amount of known neurotoxicants (like Lead and Mercury).

 • If you want avoid heart disease, it is probably a very good idea to avoid products that test positive for any amount of Lead (given the recent scientific studies linking trace, persistent, low-level, chronic Lead exposure to heart disease).